20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 - Process notes into structured knowledge base

-When something breaks, the agent follows a strict protocol: detect via health check, diagnose by reading logs, attempt automated fix (restart pods, prune Docker images, scale resources), verify recovery, and only escalate to you if the fix fails.
-Strict rules prevent dangerous actions: never hardcode secrets (always use 1Password CLI), never push directly to main (always create a PR), log all infrastructure changes.
+When something breaks, the agent follows a protocol: detect via health check, diagnose by reading logs, attempt automated fix (restart pods, prune Docker images, scale resources), verify recovery, and escalate only if the fix fails.
+Strict rules prevent damage: no hardcoded secrets (always 1Password CLI), no direct pushes to main (always a PR), all infrastructure changes logged.

-One community member reports their agent handling 90% of infrastructure incidents autonomously.
+One community member reports their agent handling 90% of routine infrastructure incidents without human intervention.

 Skills needed: SSH access, kubectl, terraform, ansible, 1Password CLI, gog CLI, Obsidian vault.